Million gallons of ‘partially treated’ sewage spills into Casco Bay

 Around 4:45 a.m., a tank at the Portland Water District facility overflowed, sending the semi-treated sewage pouring into the bay for about three hours and forcing the closure of a nearby beach, city and utility officials said.
 The water utility had initially estimated that the spill began around 6:45 a.m. and lasted one hour.

 The city’s East End Beach and part of the Eastern Prom Trail were closed around noon.
-The Maine Department of Environmental Protection was alerted to the spill and water samples have been collected for analysis, Portland Water District spokeswoman Michelle Clements said.
+The Maine Department of Environmental Protection was alerted to the spill, and water samples have been collected for analysis, Portland Water District spokeswoman Michelle Clements said.

 Solid waste had already been removed from the water, which was near the end of the treatment process when it spilled from a tank where chlorine is added, Clements said.
 The plant is again running normally and the overflow’s cause is under investigation, she said.